-So its been a little while as always, these do take a bit of time and effort to write and sometimes i'm so busy with work or on the cars that i just don't want to take the time write about doing- when I could just be doing
+So its been a little while as always, these do take a bit of time and effort to write and sometimes i'm so busy with work or on the cars that i just don't want to take the time write about doing- when I could just be doing.

 By now, enough stuff has happened that i'm starting to forget things, this is basically what forces me to sit down and write.
 I guess i'll start with the CTR then get into the CL7 and tow rig as those kinda happened simultaneously.